Apache Web Server

 If everything is normal, you will see the default page of Apache.

-The default web page is merely an HTML file on the file system, located at /var/www/html/index.html
+Apache’s default web page is an HTML file located at /var/www/html/index.html.

 cd /var/www/html